 Sand Dunes, Everglades

 If you want to explore hidden natural secrets of Noosa then you definitely need to experience the self-guided kayak tour through the Everglades.
 It’s an ancient waterway with mysterious and tranquil waters which you can explore on your own.
 Even if you’ve never done kayaking, I can tell you there is nothing difficult about it and by the end you’re going to love it!
-You can decide how many days you would like to spend in the nature, I would suggest you to do a 2 night-tour.
+I would suggest you to do a 2 night-tour.
 It’s two nights camping in the forests of Australia with all equipment provided and great adventurous people.
 On the second day you will explore the largest coastal sand dune of Down-Under with it’s stunning views.
 It’s an experience for a life and a moment to remember!

 Sand Surfing, Rainbow Beach